 VBS 2018 will meet Monday through Thursday at Camp New Hope.
 Campers will arrive beginning at 8:30 a.m. and be dismissed at 12:00 p.m.
 We ask that volunteers arrive by 8:15 a.m. each day.
 There is more detail in the Participant Information about all of our format and projects.
 For full group schedules, click here.

 All VBS classes will come together as a group at the beginning of camp day for an All Camp Gathering.
 These gatherings provide a chance for different age groups to interact with and get to know one another.
 We hope it will foster an even greater sense of community.

-We will also have a final All-Camp Gathering at 11:45 a.m. on Thursday.
+We will also have a final All-Camp Gathering followed by a picnic lunch at 11:45 a.m. on Thursday.
 At this gathering, children will have a chance to sing the songs they have learned during the week as well as participate in some wrap-up activities.
 Parents are invited to attend this gathering.